 If a dual-degree student’s GPA in either program falls below the minimum required by the program and/or the Graduate School, and the student’s enrollment is terminated in one or both programs, the student may be reinstated, in accordance with Graduate School policy, to only one of the programs (see Section C in Chapter 6, General Academic Requirements).
 The student will no longer be eligible to participate in the dual master’s degree program.

 6. Dual Degree Programs (WSU and External Institution).
 Dual degree programs are established via agreement between WSU and other accredited institutions, usually international universities, to provide opportunities for students to broaden their graduate education experience.
-An example is the dual MBA/JD degree program between WSU and the University of Idaho.
 Students generally must meet admission and program requirements at WSU and the partner institution, and both WSU and the partner institution grant concurrent, independent degrees.
 These agreements generally are initiated by faculty, and must be negotiated with the Graduate School and reviewed by the academic department chair, International Programs, and other units as appropriate.
 The final agreement must be approved by the Provost and President before implementation.

 7. Concurrent Professional/Graduate Programs (Internal to WSU).
 Concurrent professional (DVM, Pharm D) and graduate (master’s, doctoral) degree programs may be established and administered through cooperative arrangements between the appropriate Colleges and the Graduate School.
 Students are referred to the guidelines for specific programs for detailed descriptions of these programs.
 Additional queries should be directed to the appropriate College or the Graduate School.